Do Blocked Ads Matter for Impressions?

 In addition, mobile ad blockers don't apply to apps.
 So you can still get results from app-based display ads.

 Third, ad blockers still aren't that popular with all Internet users.
-Yes, 10% of Internet users actually have ad blockers installed.
-But are members of that 10% likely to be in your primary audience?
-If not, you're probably fine.
+Yes, 11% of Internet users actually have ad blockers installed, but that whole percentage isn't likely to be your entire target audience.

 WebpageFX is a full-service Internet marketing agency